spxbhuhb/zakadabar-stack/core/doc/changelog/Snapshot.md

 ### Removed

+- all account and session related code: moved to lib:accounts
+- all blob related code: moved to lib:blobs
+- all locale and translation related code: moved to lib:i18n
 - `zakadabar.server.description.yaml`: server name and default locale moved into `stack.server.yaml`
 - SQL storage for settings, SettingDao, SettingTable
 - authorize/rules.kt: ruleBl variable, use `module` function instead
 - EntityBusinessLogicBase.logger, auditor has its own logger
 - CustomBackend: replaced with BackendModule everywhere
-- all account and session related code moved into lib:accounts
 - EntityBackend: replaced everywhere (except blobs) with bl/pa

 ### Fixed